groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/case-sensitive/txt.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a powerful library for searching and indexing text in documents.
-It supports over 70 formats, including PDFs, Word, Excel, images, and ZIP files, enabling efficient handling of large amounts of data.
+It supports over 70 formats, including PDFs, Word, Excel, PowePoint, images, and ZIP files, enabling efficient handling of large amounts of data.

 ############################# Steps ############################
 steps: